Potential graduate students for 2023-2024 must be accepted into the Rutgers Neuroscience or Molecular Biosciences

 Nydia received a BA in Cell Biology and Neuroscience with a minor in Psychology from Rutgers in 2016.
-She is currently a fifth year PhD student in the Neuroscience Program at Rutgers and is supported by an F31 award from NINDS.
+She joined the lab as a PhD student in the Neuroscience Program in 2019.
+Nydia is supported by an F31 award from NINDS.
 Nydia enjoys reading science- and medicine-based nonfiction and the arts.

 Tracy did her undergraduate studies at National Cheng Kung University in Taiwan, and completed an MS degree in Biology from New York University in 2017.
-She is currently a fourth year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
+She is currently a fifth year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
 Tracy enjoys baking and listening to a broad range of music.

 Marissa received a BS degree in Microbiology from Oregon State University in 2017.
-She is currently a fourth year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
+She is currently a fifth year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
 Outside of the lab, she can be found hiking and mountain biking New Jersey’s “mountains."